Will navX-MXP work with the National Instruments RoboRIO™?

 The current noise levels (approximately 150 micro-g per square-root-hertz) would need to be reduced by a factor of 100 (two orders of magnitude) before displacement estimates with 1 cm of error per 15 seconds can be achieved by double-integration of accelerometers.

 MEMS accelerometers which feature these low noise levels are beginning to emerge, but are currently very expensive.
-KauaiLabs is actively researching these technology developments and projects that MEMS technology that is both (a) low noise (1 micro-g per square root hertz) and (b) available at low cost will be available in approximately 5 years (~2020).
+KauaiLabs is actively researching these technology developments and projects that MEMS technology that is both (a) low noise (1 micro-g per square root hertz) and (b) available at low cost, but technology has not advanced to this point yet.
 KauaiLabs plans to develop a product which can be used for accelerometer-based dead-reckoning at that time.

 Did Invensense finally publicly release a description of the DMP (Digital Motion Processor) and interface specs, or are you using what other people reverse engineered a while ago?